1. Home/

 How does one integrate AFC measures into digital products and channels?

 Integrating anti-financial crime measures into digital products and channels presents companies with particular challenges.
-The goal is to implement robust security measures without impairing the digital customer journey and while enabling innovative product features.
+The goal is to implement solid security measures without impairing the digital customer journey and while enabling effective product features.

 🔄 Principles for AFC integration in digital products: